divvun/DivvunPublicTenders/MobileDictionaries.md

 * should use open-source OCR libraries and built-in camera to recognise printed text and provide translations
   * Tesseract?
 Other open-source OCR libraries?
   * Tesseract needs to be trained on every font, not optimal
-  * see [OCRopus ](https://en.wikipedia.org/wiki/OCRopus) for an alternative
+  * see [OCRopus](https://en.wikipedia.org/wiki/OCRopus) for an alternative
   * instead of an OCR library one can use OS services, if available, e.g. https://developers.google.com/vision/android/text-overview
-* look-up words in text (using morphological analysis (+ disambiguation using libdivvun (XXX ref) if context is available) of input string)
+* look-up words in text (using morphological analysis (+ disambiguation using [libdivvun](https://github.com/divvun/libdivvun) if context is available) of input string)
     * preferably using OS services if available
 * look-up single words / lemmas in the dictionary (standard search)
 * dictionary content updated via a Páhkat repository
     * default: stable channel, check every week
 * the details of the user interface should be worked out in cooperation between Divvun&Giellatekno and the winning tenderer
 * fuzzy match, possibly based on our speller technology, frequency ranked
-* Korp (XXX - kva er Korp? lenke) lookup if corpus for the language is available, and Internet connection is available
+* [Korp](http://gtweb.uit.no/korp/) lookup if corpus for the language is available, and Internet connection is available
 * paradigm/word form generation (off-line, fst-based)
     * key forms
     * full paradigm